 We will not sell or rent to other unrelated organisations, personal information collected at this website without the express opt-in permission from you.

 We will only disclose your information (name & email) where we report to speakers regarding who has participated in their live webinars or watched their recorded sessions in the library, or to third parties from whom you purchase products through our service.
 We will also disclose where that disclosure is reasonably required to obtain advice, prepare legal proceedings, and investigate suspected improper conduct or wrong doing, to assist a lawful authority in the discharge of its duties and/or by law.

-We take reasonable steps to ensure that the IP collected, used or disclosed is accurate, complete and up to date.
-If your IP is incorrect or changes, please contact us as set out below so that we can update your IP and continue providing you with services.
+We take reasonable steps to ensure that the PI collected, used or disclosed is accurate, complete and up to date.
+If your PI is incorrect or changes, please contact us as set out below so that we can update your PI and continue providing you with services.